inbo/tutorials/content/articles/spatial_mgrs/index.md

 sources distinguish these grids but describe the division of UTM zones by 8° wide latitude bands as being part of the UTM map projection system, while others attribute the latitude bands to MGRS only.
-In this account I use the straightforward interpretation of the UTM grid – directly tied to the UTM map projection and a corresponding CRS – which has been implemented in civil maps ([Stott, 1977](#ref-stott_utm_1977)) and which does not involve latitude bands nor alphanumeric grid references.
+In this account I use the straightforward interpretation of the UTM grid—directly tied to the UTM map projection and a corresponding CRS—which has been implemented in civil maps ([Stott, 1977](#ref-stott_utm_1977)) and which does not involve latitude bands nor alphanumeric grid references.

 The entwinement between UTM and MGRS is clear from the fact that MGRS was first called ‘UTMREF’ (UTM reference) in the early 1940s and this